cfhull/test-secrets/README.md

 ### Github Pages Deployment

 This repo deploys to branch `gh-pages` with the command `npm run deploy`.
+Merge your changes to master and then run `npm run deploy`.
+Commits to `gh-pages` are made automatically.

 ## Learn More